 Cultural Anthropologist, Librarian, Curator, and Bead Artist

-I have taught in the Department of Anthropology and the Department of Religious Studies at the University of Miami on religion and ethnography focusing on Latin America & the Caribbean.
-In 2021, I co-created and co-taught a graduate class on critical approaches, theories, and methods in archives.
-I am a senior Andrew W. Mellon Fellow in Critical Bibliography at the Rare Book School, and I am interested in print cultures and the history of the book in the circum-Atlantic.
+I have taught undergraduate and graduate courses in the Departments of Anthropology and Religious Studies at the University of Miami, focusing on religion and ethnography in Latin America and the Caribbean.
+In 2021, I co-created and co-taught a graduate seminar on critical approaches, theories, and methods in archival practice.

 BEADWORK